 This flexibility offers content and creative strategists an inspiring range of possibilities to work with for designing exciting ads that connect with your ideal customers.

 Typically, you have to approve a connection to another user on LinkedIn before you can send each other direct messages.
-Versions of this restriction exist on other social media platforms as well, but LinkedIn InMail allows you to sidestep that barrier to connect directly with business professionals.
+Versions of this restriction exist on other social media platforms as well, but LinkedIn Sponsored Messaging allows you to sidestep that barrier to connect directly with business professionals.

-InMail lets B2B marketers craft brief, clear messages to the exact people they need to address while avoiding the look, feel, and approach of standard ads that would appear normally in the user’s feed.
-InMail messages are a traditional ABM approach that’s thriving amidst the challenges of the pandemic, with more than 1 in 2 prospects opening up a message ad, according to LinkedIn.
+Sponsored Message Ads on LinkedIn let B2B marketers craft brief, clear messages to the exact people they need to address while avoiding the look, feel, and approach of standard ads that would appear normally in the user’s feed.
+They’re a traditional ABM approach that still thrive on the digital marketing scene, with more than 1 in 2 prospects opening up a Message Ad, according to LinkedIn.

-They’re conversational and make people more receptive to the information you’re sharing.
-They give recipients the sense that there’s a real person on the other end, which can be infinitely more effective in building trust and engagement than traditional digital ads.
+The best Message Ads are conversational and personalized to make people more receptive to the information you’re sharing.
+They give recipients a sense that there’s a real person on the other end, which can be infinitely more effective in building trust and engagement than traditional digital ads.

-Throughout the pandemic, InMail has also been vital in promoting the tsunami of webinars and video conferences that have taken over the professional world.
+Throughout the pandemic, this tactic has also been vital in promoting the tsunami of webinars and video conferences that have taken over the professional world.
 It has allowed marketers to get the message out directly to their highest-priority contacts with highly personalized invitations, dramatically boosting attendance.

-Whether you’re beginning a new campaign, re-strategizing an existing campaign, looking into LinkedIn Stories, or simply looking for more ways to generate leads, it’s clear that LinkedIn is your best social bet.
+Whether you’re beginning a new campaign, re-strategizing an existing campaign, looking into LinkedIn Stories, or simply searching for more ways to generate more leads on LinkedIn, it’s clear that LinkedIn is your best social bet.

 Curious where all other marketing channels fall on the modern B2B marketers’ priority list?
-Download the B2B Marketing Mix Report for a full breakdown of the trends and tactics that marketing professionals are looking to for their campaigns.
+Download the B2B Marketing Mix Report for a full breakdown of the trends and tactics that marketing professionals are looking for when designing their campaigns.